poretsky/poretsky.github.io/android/smartvoice/index.md

 effect it prevents system from unloading speech synthesizer when it is not used during a fairly long time or in case of resource deficiency.

-Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Polish, Hebrew, Russian, Ukrainian and Belarusian.
+Application interface is available in English, Italian, Spanish, Chinese, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Polish, Hebrew, Russian, Ukrainian and Belarusian.